 Hanmer Thermal Pools are great fun for adult and kids alike.
 There are adult-only pools for those that like a moment or three to themselves.
 And for the more adventurous – I dare you all to ride Conical Thrill – it’s a completely crazy ride that needs to be on everyone’s must-do list!Mandy – New Zealand Travel Tips member

 The most famous complex in this list, Hanmer Springs has attracted travellers and locals alike since it was first found in 1859.
 Over time, the pools have been developed and improved, resulting in the world-class complex that exists today.
+It’s one of the best things to do in Hanmer Springs that you shouldn’t miss.

 On-site you’ll find a number of incredible hydro-slides (including Conical Thrill and the SuperBowl), along with a wide range of kids and adults-only pools.
 These pools vary in temperature and are each clearly marked.
 This makes it easy to find the perfect bathing solution for your needs.